auramagi/SwiftWebVTT/README.md

 ## Functionality

 Functionality is currently limited to extracting a list of cues with their timings and text content.
+Cue text can be converted to plain-text `String` or rich `NSAttributedString`, and the latter supports text styling such as bold, italics, and underline.
-Extracting regions, stylesheets etc. is not implemented.
-Text styling such as bold, italics, ruby etc. is also not implemented.
+Extracting regions, stylesheets, timestamps in cue content, and language tags is not implemented.

 As part of parsing text content of cues, this project implements a custom parser for HTML Character Entities based on the [HTML 5.1 specification](https://www.w3.org/TR/html51/syntax.html#consume-a-character-reference).